 Sir John Graham is a former Chancellor of The University of Auckland and Headmaster of Auckland Grammar School, and a past president of the New Zealand Rugby Union.

 He was an All Black captain and a manager of the New Zealand cricket team.
-He is chairman of The Parenting Place and a member of the Academic Colleges Group Education Council.
+He is a member of the Academic Colleges Group Education Council.

 Mr Douglas Armstrong is a former member of the Auckland City Council and a former president and CEO of UNITEC.